directvt/vtm/doc/architecture.md

 vtm is a text-based desktop environment that comes with a single executable.

-The following architectural techniques are shaped by the fact that a typical desktop environment is a dynamic long-living construct of interacting parallel processes:
+The following architectural techniques are shaped by the fact that a typical desktop environment is a dynamic long-living construct of interacting processes:

 - To parallelize functionality by running multiple instances, vtm has a number of mutually exclusive execution modes.